AutoGain: Gain Function Adaptation with Submovement Efficiency Optimization: Study 2: Gain Function For An Emerging Device

 \subsection{Task and procedure}

-The task (on screen) was the same as in Study 1.
-Participants used their dominant hand over a Leap Motion tracker to move the cursor, and their non-dominant hand over the built-in keyboard to click and clutch.
+The task was the identical to Study 1.
+Participants used their dominant hand over a Leap Motion tracker to move the cursor, and placed their non-dominant hand over the built-in keyboard to click and clutch.
 Clicking was performed by pressing the space bar.
-The cursor only moved when the C key was held pressed, following the movements of the dominant index finger; clutching was performed by releasing that key, relocating the finger, and resuming pointing by pressing C again.
+The cursor only moved when the C key was held pressed; clutching was performed by releasing that key, relocating the finger, and resuming pointing by pressing C again.
 The finger movements were interpreted as parallel to the display, i.e. on a vertical plane.
 This ensured forward/up visual compatibility \cite{phillips2005forward} between hand and cursor movements.

+During the tasks, participants rested their dominant elbow on a stand aside the desk (at desk height) to reduce fatigue, with the Leap Motion device facing up below their hand and 30 cm below desk height (see Figure~\ref{fig:timeleap}-left).

 For each participant, we first calibrated the Leap Motion tracker using its inbuilt calibration software before starting the experiment.
-A research assistant then briefly demonstrated the pointing mechanism.
+An experiment assistant then briefly demonstrated the pointing mechanism.
 Participants sat on a regular office chair that they could adjust, and used a laptop placed on a desk.
 They first filled a preliminary questionnaire asking about their previous experience with mid-air pointing.

-During the tasks, participants rested their dominant elbow on a stand aside the desk (at desk height), with the Leap Motion device facing up below their hand and 30 cm below desk height (see Figure~\ref{fig:timeleap}-left).
-In effect, their dominant hand rested 30 cm above the Leap Motion tracker, and their elbow was supported to reduce fatigue.

 Participants were instructed to take 10 minutes of practice session with an initial constant gain of 1 before the main part of the experiment started.
-The gain function was not updated during the practice.
+The gain function was not updated during the practice session.
 During the main session, participants were invited to take breaks every 80 selection tasks.
-The experiment lasted about one hour per participant.
+The experiment lasted about 90 minutes per participant.